 Peppermint is a great tool in your multi-purpose arsenal that can be used for many things.
-Using extra candy canes this Christmas will help you save money.
-Instead of throwing them out – find a second use for them.
+You'd be surprised at the many uses of peppermint other than just eating delicious candy canes during Christmas.
+Instead of throwing them out - find a second use for them.

 Peppermint is a great oil to keep on hand during an emergency but is also a great herb that can be grown for multiple uses around your home - allowing you to be more self-sufficient.

 If you grow your own peppermint, be sure to grow it in a pot or bed of its own.
 Peppermint can tend to overgrow its bounds so it’s best to grow it separately.

 Peppermint is a great way to soothe upset stomachs.
 Add a few drops of peppermint to a hot drink.
 You can also dry out peppermint leaves and then crush and boil them in water to create a peppermint tea.